<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=320233601877423&amp;ev=PageView&amp;noscript=1">

 Given the many factors influencing home flipping returns, estimating your ROI can be challenging.
 However, the 70% rule can provide a rough guide on whether a flip has potential.

-Under the 70% rule, investors should pay no more than 70% of a property’s expected after-repair value (ARV) on the property, plus any repair costs.
+Under the 70% rule, investors should pay no more than 70% of a property’s expected after-repair value (ARV) on the property, minus any repair costs.
 Here’s the formula:

 screenshot avm 2 (25)For example, let’s say you find a foreclosure property for sale at auction.
 After doing some due diligence, you determine it will need a new roof, which you expect to cost $20,000, and a new paint job, which you expect to cost $5,000.
 After talking to your real estate agent, you also determine the property’s ARV would be $300,000.